Syncordulia legator

-Syncordulia legator, commonly known as the guilded presba, is a species of dragonfly in the family Synthemistidae.
+Syncordulia legator, commonly known as the guilded presba, is a species of dragonfly in the family Idomacromiidae.
 It is a vulnerable species endemic to South Africa.

 Distribution and habitat

 Syncordulia legator is known only from the south west Cape Province of South Africa, ranging from Cederberg in the north to the Palmiet River in the south.
 It is mostly found near fast-flowing rocky montane rivers surrounded by fynbos at 350-800 m above sea level.

 Description

 Adult Syncordulia legator are large, slender dragonflies measuring 49-50 mm long.
 The body is dark brown with yellow markings.

 Ecology

 Adult Syncordulia legator are active on the wing from mid September to early January but are rarely seen.
 They often rest close to the ground.

 Conservation status

 Syncordulia legator is listed as vulnerable on the International Union for the Conservation of Nature Red List under criteria B2ab(iii), based on its small, fragmented distribution and threat of habitat degradation.
 It is threatened by agriculture, invasive species, and water pollution.